Plitvice Lakes National Park Shows Croatia’s Natural Beauty

 Until 2006, people could happily splash in the lakes at Plitvice to cool off from a hot summer's walk.

-And while this sounds like an absolute dream, it also sounds like a great way to pollute not just the beautiful natural wonder but also an important drinking water source for locals.
+And while this sounds like an absolute dream, it's also a great way to pollute the beautiful natural wonder (and a source of drinking water for locals).

 A good alternative is to enjoy the water by boat.
 There are tour boat rides that make small scenic excursions, but you can also rent a row boat for a more intimate experience.

-If you're set on swimming, you can go to Korana village, which is a six-minute drive from the park's Entrance No. 2.
-Here, you are more than welcome to swim in the Korana River, with the same clear pristine waters of the Plitvice lakes.
+If you're set on swimming, you can go to Korana village, which is a six-minute drive from the park's entrance No. 2.
+Here, you are more than welcome to swim in the Korana River, blessed with the same clear pristine waters as Plitvice lakes.

 How Much Time Do You Need in Plitvice?

-Most visitors get day tickets for a quick trip from Zagreb or Zadar, or as a stop on a tour of Croatia.
+Most visitors get day tickets for a quick trip from Zagreb or Zadar.
 If you're short on time and can't devote more than half a day to Plitvice Lakes, this is fine.

-However, anyone who can swing it is advised to stay at least one night.
+However, anyone who can swing it should stay at least one night.
 This is, after all, one of the most beautiful natural landscapes you'll ever see.
 And it's very much worth spending more than a day trip here.

 If you stay the night, book the cozy and locally owned Plitvica Home.
 The beautiful log accommodation is right on the lake, so you'll enjoy water views even when the national park is closed.